Use trusted images for continuous integrationEstimated reading time: 7 minutes

 targets/releases specially.
 It considers this

 delegation to contain the canonical list of published images for the repository.
-It is therefore
+For this reason,

 notary delegation add my_repository targets/releases --all-paths /path/to/cert.pem

-This solves a number of prioritization problems that would result from needing to determine
+This solves a number of prioritization problems that would result from the need to determine

 which delegation should ultimately be trusted for a specific image.
-However, because it
+However, since any user

 targets/releases role it is not trusted

 in determining if a signing policy has been met.
-Therefore it is also necessary to create a
+Therefore, you also need to create a

 delegation specifically for Jenkins: